Bishop Richard Moth welcomes Dilexi te - Catholic Bishops' Conference

 “I welcome the publication of Dilexi te and, as with Pope Francis’s first encyclical Lumen fidei, the hands and hearts of two Popes can be seen in this document.

 “As followers of Christ, Christian charity should animate our daily lives.
-Jesus told his disciples that ‘I have loved you’ (Jn 15:9, 12), and we are called to show the same love that God has for us in our love for others, especially the poor.
+Jesus told the persecuted early Christians, ‘I have loved you’ (Rev, 3:9), and we are called to show the same love that God has for us in our love for others, especially the poor.
 Furthermore, as Dilexi te stresses, each of us has a social responsibility to consider how we behave when it comes to the acquisition and consumption of worldly goods: the world’s resources are meant for all.
 We cannot serve both God and money.

 “I echo Pope Leo when he writes ‘Charity has the power to change reality; it is a genuine force for change in history.’
 Catholic charities, such as CAFOD and those under the umbrella of the Caritas Social Action Network in England and Wales, have long exercised a preferential option for the poor.
 As many countries continue to face acute poverty, and with a continuing cost-of-living crisis domestically, this exhortation is a timely reminder to renew our efforts to stand in solidarity, in word and deed, with the poor and marginalised.